masagrator/PortalNXSideLoader/README.md

 3. If it exists, redirect call to `fopen()` with correct path starting with `rom:/`

 Portal 2 is using whole filesystem class named CBaseFileSystem from which it manages files called for reading via other executables.
-For writing it moves into fopen_nx().
-Tried to redirect it, but checking if file exists inside zip first with fopen_nx results in later segfault for some reason.
+- For writing it moves into fopen_nx().
+Redirected it, but not all files are loaded correctly because of files without absolute path.
+- It seems that files without absolute path are checked within all folders on root and the one with newer date is loaded.
 Work in progress.

 There were 2 issues with this solution: